iquasere/iquasere/README.md

 ### Hi there! 👋

-I am a PhD student, using bioinformatics to "Uncover the role of conductive nanomaterials in anaerobic digestion".
+I was a PhD student, using bioinformatics to "Uncover the role of conductive nanomaterials in anaerobic digestion".

 ### Tools for meta-omics analyses